ineijp/impulsegpt/README.md

 # Impulse GPT
 A personal PyTorch implementation of a tiny sized generative language model based on [Attention Is All You Need](https://arxiv.org/abs/1706.03762) with some changes.

+It has 2 implementations:

-It has a re-implementation of scaled dot product attention and rotary positional encoding, without using existing modules like `torch.nn.MHA`.
+- In `impulegpt.py` is a re-implementation from scratch of scaled dot product attention and rotary positional encoding, without using existing modules like `torch.nn.MHA`.

+- In `impulsegpt_spda.py` is an implementation with a little more teeth, it uses the the PyTorch scaled dot product attention to utilize kernels like Flash Attention or Memory Efficient Attention.
+It also supports Grouped Query Attention.

 For tokenizer it was trained with BPE tokenizer from [Bert-base-chinese](https://huggingface.co/google-bert/bert-base-chinese).

+The `trainer.ipynb` is a helper notebook to train the with mixed precision and test the model.

 The model is trained with [TinyStories](https://huggingface.co/datasets/roneneldan/TinyStories) dataset.